redhat-nfvpe/toad/README.md

 ## Docker

-ansible-cira also supports docker container instead of OpenStack and Vagrant.
-In order to use docker, you need to insatll [docker-compose](https://docs.docker.com/compose/).
+In addition to support OpenStack and Vagrant deployments, ansible-cira also utilize Docker containers.
+In order to use Docker, you need to install [docker-compose](https://docs.docker.com/compose/).

-At present, we tested in docker-compose 1.7.1, build 6c289830.
+At present, we tested using docker-compose 1.7.1, build 6c289830.

 ## OpenStack